hytechcamps/machine-learning/BOOKREADME.md

-# Programming Artificially Intelligent Apps
+# Programming A.I.
+Apps
-Welcome to the A.I.
-Hy-Tech Camp!
+Welcome to the Programming A.I.
+Apps Hy-Tech Camp!

 ## Icebreaker: AutoDraw
 [Click here to draw something with A.I.!](https://autodraw.com/)